-The Beazley plc Board delegates direct oversight of the risk management function and framework to its audit and risk committee, and the primary regulated subsidiary Boards and their audit and risk committees.
+The Beazley plc Board delegates direct oversight of the risk management function and framework to its risk committee, and the primary regulated subsidiary Boards and their (audit and) risk committees.
 The Board delegates executive oversight of the risk management function and framework to the executive committee, which fulfils this responsibility primarily through its risk and regulatory committee.

-The risk management framework establishes the approach to identifying, measuring, mitigating, monitoring, and reporting on key risks.
-The risk management framework supports the syndicate strategy and objectives.
+Beazley takes an enterprise-wide approach to managing risk.
+The risk management framework establishes the approach to identifying, measuring, mitigating, monitoring, and reporting on principal risks.
+The risk management framework supports the strategy and objectives.